benhorwitz04/Hobart_Basketball_Data_Analysis_Project/README.md

 ### 1) Overall Success Summary

-This chapter provides a statistical and visual overview of Hobart Basketball's team performance from 2019 to 2025.
-Focusing on wins and losses, month-by-month trends, opponent breakdowns, and shooting efficiencies, it highlights a sustained period of success under Head Coach Stefan Thompson.
+Starting simple, once my database was complete, I set out to provide an overall summary of Hobart Basketball's team performance from 2019 to 2025.
+I began by focusing on wins and losses, and then looked to identify possible trends in success by month, opponent, and overall efficiency.

-Across six seasons, Hobart posted a strong 66.7% win rate, with dominant performances at home, where they achieved an 80.9% home winning percentage.
-Month-by-month analysis reveals December as a particularly efficient and successful period, while free throw shooting peaked in March (75.4%), coinciding with key postseason moments.
-Defensively, the team consistently held opponents below 43% shooting, emphasizing a strong commitment to limiting high-quality opportunities.
+Over the five-season span, Hobart posted a strong 66.7% overall win rate, with especially dominant performances at home, where they achieved an 80.9% winning percentage.
+I also highlighted some of the teams Hobart consistently performed well against — and others that proved to be more challenging.
+Month-by-month analysis revealed December as a particularly efficient and successful period for the program.
+This is showcased below through sample SQL code and a graphic, both of which are included in the full-page PDF report.

-Opponent breakdowns further illustrate areas of dominance and opportunities for strategic improvement.
-By recognizing recurring trends, Hobart can celebrate its successes and target specific areas for growth.

-This chapter captures a program built on a strong foundation of consistent success, with clear indicators of both past achievements and future potential.

 ```sql
 --- Wins/losses by month over last 5 years